-n Number of random row vectors to be simulated OR the matrix to use for simulation (faster).

-mu mean vector

-sigma Covariance matrix for multivariate normal or a list of covariance matrices.
-If a list of covariance matrix, each matrix will simulate n matrices and combine them to a full matrix lower is a vector of the lower bound for the truncated multivariate norm upper is a vector of the upper bound for the truncated multivariate norm ncores Number of cores used in the simulation isChol A boolean indicating if sigma is a cholesky decomposition of the covariance matrix.

-keepNames Keep the names from either the mean or covariance matrix.

-a threshold for switching between methods; They can be tuned for maximum speed; There are three cases that are considered:

-case 1: a < l < ucase 2: l < u < -acase 3: otherwise
+n Number of random row vectors to be simulated OR the matrix to use for simulation (faster). mu mean vector sigma Covariance matrix for multivariate normal or a list of covariance matrices.
+If a list of covariance matrix, each matrix will simulate n matrices and combine them to a full matrix lower is a vector of the lower bound for the truncated multivariate norm upper is a vector of the upper bound for the truncated multivariate norm ncores Number of cores used in the simulation isChol A boolean indicating if sigma is a cholesky decomposition of the covariance matrix. keepNames Keep the names from either the mean or covariance matrix. а threshold for switching between methods; They can be tuned for maximum speed; There are three cases that are considered: case 1: $a < l < u$ case 2: 1 < u < -a case 3: otherwise where $l=lower$ and $u = upper$ tol When case 3 is used from the above possibilities, the tol value controls the acceptance rejection and inverse-transformation; When abs(u-1)>tol, uses accept-reject from randn nlTol Tolerance for newton line-search nlMaxiter Maximum iterations for newton line-search rxRmvn

-where l=lower and u=upper

-tol When case 3 is used from the above possibilities, the tol value controls the acceptance rejection and inverse-transformation; When abs(u-l)>tol, uses accept-reject from randn nlTol Tolerance for newton line-search nlMaxiter Maximum iterations for newton line-search